-The athletic department offers the EXCELL academic support program to all new student-athletes (freshman/transfer), and returning students who are identified as needing additional academic support.
+The athletic department offers a comprehensive academic support program to all new student-athletes (freshman/transfer), and returning students who are identified as needing additional academic support.

 - Note Taking